psamperl/HomeAutomation/README.txt

 #PURPOSE
+ fireplace.py
- fireplace.py - checks if fireplace temperature is bigger than boiler.
-Acts as a differential thermostat by switching a pump kolektor.py - checks if collector temperature is bigger than boiler.
-Acts as a differential thermostat by switching a pump ubiClient.py - collects all temperature from 1wire sensors using OWFS and sends it to Ubidots
+	checks if fireplace temperature is bigger than boiler.
+	Acts as a differential thermostat by switching a pump kolektor.py
+	Checks if collector temperature is bigger than boiler.
+	Acts as a differential thermostat by switching a pump ubiClient.py
+	Collects all temperature from 1wire sensors using OWFS and sends it to Ubidots getSensorVal.py
+	Used to debug or when adding new sensors to the system.
+	Prints out all sensors IDs and values

- fireplace_check.sh - keeps fireplace.py running and sends alert if restarted kolektor_check.sh - keeps kolektor.py running and sends alert if restarted ubiClient_check.sh - keeps ubiClient.py running and sends alert if restarted
+ fireplace_check.sh - Keeps fireplace.py running and sends alert if restarted kolektor_check.sh - keeps kolektor.py running and sends alert if restarted ubiClient_check.sh - keeps ubiClient.py running and sends alert if restarted